niasantiago/Code-Wars/README.md

 # 17 Take an array and remove every second element from the array.
 Always keep the first element and start removing with the next element.
 # 18 Every day you rent the car costs $40.
 If you rent the car for 7 or more days, you get $50 off your total.
 Alternatively, if you rent the car for 3 or more days, you get $20 off your total.
 Write a code that gives out the total amount for different days(d).
 # 19 Write a function findNeedle() that takes an array full of junk but containing one "needle" After your function finds the needle it should return a message (as a string) that says: "found the needle at position " plus the index it found the needle, so:
+# 20 You will be given an array a and a value x.
+All you need to do is check whether the provided array contains the value.Array can contain numbers or strings.
+X can be either.
+Return true if the array contains the value, false if not.